St. John the Baptist Celebrates 325 Years

 This weekend, the Anglican Cathedral of St. John the Baptist will celebrate 325 years as a parish.

-The parish, the oldest in Canada, will be hosting a Cathedral Heritage Fair on Saturday, June 22 from noon to 5:00 p.m. both outside the church on New Gower Street, and inside.
+The parish, the oldest in Canada, will be hosting a Cathedral Heritage Fair today from noon to 5:00 p.m. both outside the church on New Gower Street, and inside.

 There will be music, quilt and rug hooking displays, sword fighting demonstrations, games, stories, Shakespeare scenes, a bake sale and coffee or tea and muffins.